 Closing on a High Note

 Always inform your donors of how much you raised at the end of the Fund-A-Need.
-If you met or exceeded your fundraising goal, be sure to share and celebrate this information with your guests.
-If you fell a bit short of the goal, don’t forget to tell your supporters that the bidding will stay open for another 24 hours, so they still have a chance to reach the target.
+If you met or exceeded your fundraising goal, share and celebrate this information with your guests.
+If you fall a bit short of the goal, don’t forget to tell your supporters that the bidding will stay open for another 24 hours so they still have a chance to reach the target.
 Close your event by clapping and cheering to recognize the generosity of your donors.
-This should be a lively, fun, and inspiring event, so keep that energy up until you reach the finishing line!
+This should be a lively, fun, and inspiring event, so keep that energy up until you reach the finish line!

 Pro Tips For Running a Successful Fund-A-Need